-Seacoast of Saharun is made by shallow and crystal clear bay water which at some 250 meters from the beach it is just 3,5 meters deep, what makes Saharun beach bathing area is extremely large and shallow and ideal even for younger members of family.
+Coastline of Saharun beach is made by shallow and crystal clear bay water which at some 250 meters from the beach it is just 3,5 meters deep, what makes Sakarun beach bathing area is extremely large and shallow and ideal even for younger members of family.

 Beach offering two catering facilities where you can buy refreshment from the summer heat and light snacks also moorings are arranged for the reception of ships.